YW-Ma/Serika_Estimator/README.md

 ## Structure:
 - preprocessing: preprocessing script
 - modeling: modeling script and evaluation script
+- trained model: we put ckpt for 6 models here
 ## Notice:
 We only upload notebooks because dataset is too large.

 The dataset we used is VoxCeleb and CREMA-D. If you want to use the code, please create folder for your dataset

 The preprocessing script "emobase" need to be run uder openSMILE path.

+## Confusion Matrix